griffithlab/pmbio.org/_posts/0001-04-01-Software_Installation.md

 ```

 ### Install CNVkit
 [CNVkit](https://cnvkit.readthedocs.io/en/stable/) is a python based copy number caller designed for use with hybrid capture.
-To install we can download and extract the package, we then must use [conda](https://conda.io/docs/) to set up the environment to run cnvkit.
-This process while straight forward takes some time so we've commented out the installation instructions for this tool and will use the conda environment that has already been set up.
+To install we can download and extract the package.
+We then must use [conda](https://conda.io/docs/) to set up the environment to run cnvkit.
+This process, while straight forward, takes some time so we've commented out the installation instructions for this tool and will use the conda environment that has already been set up.
 ```bash
 ## download and unzip
 cd ~/workspace/bin